-Current Public Company Directorships: Enzon Pharmaceuticals, Inc. (since June 2022) Sandridge Energy, Inc. (since May 2021)
+Current Public Company Directorships: Enzon Pharmaceuticals, Inc. (since June 2022)

+Sandridge Energy, Inc. (since May 2021)

-Former Public Company Directorships 2: Voltari Corporation (2011 to 2019)
+Former Public Company Directorships : Voltari Corporation (2011 to 2019)

 Mr. Firestone has served as our director since April 2020.
 Since 2006, Mr. Firestone has served as Chairman and Chief Executive Officer at Prodigy Pictures Inc., a leader in the production of quality film, television and cross-platform media.
 Previously, Mr. Firestone established Fireworks Entertainment in 1996 to produce, distribute and finance television programs and feature films.
 In 1998, Fireworks Entertainment was acquired by CanWest Global Communications Corporation, and Mr. Firestone was named Chairman and Chief Executive Officer and oversaw the company's Los Angeles and London based television operations as well as its Los Angeles feature film division, Fireworks Pictures.
 In addition, Mr. Firestone oversaw the company's interest in New York based IDP Distribution, an independent distribution and marketing company formed by Fireworks Entertainment in 2000 as a joint venture with Samuel Goldwyn Films and Stratosphere Entertainment.
 Mr. Firestone has served on the board of directors and the audit committee of Enzon Pharmaceuticals, Inc. ("Enzon"), a public acquisition vehicle, since June 2022 and on the board of directors of Sandridge Energy, Inc. ("Sandridge"), an independent oil and gas company engaged in the development, production and acquisition of oil and gas properties, since May 2021.
 Mr. Firestone has served on the board of directors for the Academy of Canadian Cinema and Television and the Academy of Television Arts and Sciences International Council in Los Angeles.
 Mr. Firestone previously served on the board of directors and the audit committee of Voltari Corporation ("VLTC"), a company in the business of acquiring, financing and leasing commercial real properties from 2011 to 2019.
 Mr. Firestone has led two successful initial public offerings and, in 1998, was nominated for entrepreneur of the year.
 Mr. Firestone obtained a degree in commerce from McMasters University.
-Mr. Firestone has extensive experience in financial reporting, which, in addition to his past service on other boards, enabl
+Mr. Firestone has extensive experience in financial reporting, which, in addition to his past service on other boards, enables him to advise our Board on a range of matters, including financial matters, and makes him qualified to serve as our director.

-Hunter C. Gary
+Hunter C. Gary Director

-Director

-CVI Board Committees: Compensation, Chair Environmental, Health & Safety
+CVI Board Committees: Compensation.
+Chair

+Environmental, Health & Safety

-Current Public Company Directorships: Conduent Inc. (since August 2020) Herc Holdings Inc. (since May 2022)
+Current Public Company Directorships: Conduent Inc. (since August 2020)

+Herc Holdings Inc. (since May 2022)